bcgov/platform-developer-docs/src/docs/platform-architecture-reference/openshift-network-policies.md

 If you now try to access the route from your browser, it should be working.

-## Allow only from specific Pod & Port
+## Allow only from specific Pod & port

 If you want to only allow specific traffic to access a pod on a specific port you can do that too!